 - Does your team have a solid and shared understanding of school health initiatives and different, successful models? - What is your leadership challenge? - What level of support do you have from systems leaders, e.g., superintendents, city and county department heads, board members, executive directors? - What are the forces that can support or detract from your effort? - Who else needs to be involved and how will you engage them? - How will your team or collaborative operate? - Decide how to staff and resource the collaborative, including if and when to use an outside facilitator.
-The importance of an "intermediary" role to the success and sustainability of any initiative has been well documented, most recently in a series of research articles on collective impact1.
+The importance of an "intermediary" role to the success and sustainability of any initiative has been well documented, most recently in a series of research articles on collective impact.
 This role consists of core functions, including the following: provide strategic direction; convene partners; lead communications and engagement; mobilize funding; manage evaluation; and provide technical assistance.
 While this role is often held by a single organization with the ability and credibility to convene cross-sector partners, the various functions can be shared by multiple organizations in the initiative.
 The core team should first decide how to fill the intermediary role for the collaborative in this early stage; and second, be prepared to support this much needed infrastructure as the initiative grows.
-Additional details on the pros and cons of different types of intermediary structures are listed in Appendix B.

-1 "Channeling Change: Making Collective Impact Work."
+&lt;sup>1 "Channeling Change: Making Collective Impact Work."
 Fay Hanleybrown, John Kania, and Mark Kramer.
 Stanford Social Innovation Review.
 January 26, 2012.